composer/composer/doc/05-repositories.md

 case most of the time), you can simply fork it there and push your changes to your fork.
 After that you update the project's `composer.json`.
 All you have to do is add your fork as a repository and update the version constraint to point to your custom branch.
-For version constraint naming conventions see [Libraries](02-libraries.md) for more information.
+Your custom branch name must be prefixed with `"dev-"`.
+For version constraint naming conventions see
+[Libraries](02-libraries.md) for more information.

 Example assuming you patched monolog to fix a bug in the `bugfix` branch: